 Named in honor of the first editor of Western American Literature, and also one of the Western Literature Association’s founders and presidents, the Taylor Award is a prestigious award juried by a team of experts in the field and given annually to a work of scholarship submitted for the annual conference.
 Creative work is not considered for the Taylor; however, creative work may be submitted to the association’s Manfred Prize, and graduate student participants have been successful in winning that in the past (see Manfred Award).

-For the Taylor, submit an abstract by the proposal deadline (usually in mid-June).
+For the Taylor, submit an abstract by the proposal deadline (usually in mid-June, but for 2016 on June 1).
 Once your proposal has been accepted, submit the complete, conference-length paper (not exceeding 15 pages) with a cover letter indicating that you wish to be considered for the Taylor Award to the conference president.
-The deadline for the completed paper is August 15.
+The deadline for the completed paper is normally August 15, but for 2016, it is August 1 due to the conference taking place earlier than most years.
 Note: the award can only be received once.